 (b) Existing CRs and Transmission and/or Distribution Service Providers (TDSPs):

-(i) Register for an upcoming flight using ERCOT’s Flight Certification website.
+(i) Register for an upcoming flight using ERCOT’s Flight Testing application.
 Registration must be submitted by the Authorized Representative or the Backup Authorized Representative;

-(ii) Submit testing specifications through ERCOT’s Flight Certification website.
-Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Certification website.
+(ii) Submit testing specifications through ERCOT’s Flight Testing application.
+Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Testing application.

 (c) CRs Adding a DUNS + 4:

-(i) An existing CR testing a DUNS + 4 entity shall submit the appropriate registration form and application fee to ERCOT;
+(i) An Existing CR testing a DUNS + 4 entity shall submit the appropriate registration form and application fee to ERCOT;

 (ii) If registering as a REP, apply for REP certification with the PUCT;

-(iii) Register for an upcoming flight using ERCOT’s Flight Certification website.
+(iii) Register for an upcoming flight using ERCOT’s Flight Testing application.
 Registration must be submitted by the Authorized Representative or the Backup Authorized Representative;

-(iv) Submit testing specifications through ERCOT’s Flight Certification website.
-Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Certification website.
+(iv) Submit testing specifications through ERCOT’s Flight Testing application.
+Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Testing application.

 (d) New TDSP: